 If you are called up but the transplant is cancelled you still get paid.
 You will need still need to fill out the forms.

-Few transplants happen in any given week, so it’s more likely you won’t be called up on your day.
-This means you can still socialise (rather than wait anxiously by the phone) but don’t go far from Addenbrooke’s, and don’t drink alcohol.
+The need for students from the transplant rota is really variable!
+It is probably more likely you won’t be called up on your day.
+This means you can still make plans and socialise (rather than wait anxiously by the phone) but don’t go far from Addenbrooke’s, and don’t drink alcohol.

 Filling out the forms:

 There are examples of filled out forms in the transplant folder, which is held at Clinical School reception.
 Please see these to familiarise yourself with the format.